macCesar/purgetss-docs/docs/customization/7-Missing Icon libraries.md

 ---

 # Missing Icon libraries

 :::info official icon fonts for PurgeTSS
-**We've decided to leave the following fonts as the official icon fonts for PurgeTSS**
+**Previous versions of PurgeTSS included several icon libraries like Bootstrap Icons, Boxicons, LineIcons and Tabler Icons.
+And adding more icons fonts was getting out of control.
+So we've decided to leave the following fonts as the official icon fonts for PurgeTSS:**

 - Font Awesome 6 Free
 - Material Design Icons